Building a CD process using OpenShift Pipelines

 -

-fill the following field to configure this custom task:
+fill in the following field to configure this custom task:

 5 - Adding the buildah task

-- use the + button on the left of the Flask8 task to add this one
+- use the + button on the right of the Flake8 task to add this one

 -

-type RedHat buildah (from the RedHat) and add the task by pressing the Add button
+type RedHat buildah (from RedHat) and add the task by pressing the Add button

 -

-fill the following fields to configure the buildah task:
+fill in the following fields to configure the buildah task:

 6 - Adding a task to deploy the image to the OpenShift cluster